Best & Worst Ford Explorer Years

 The Best Years: 2012, 2018, 2019

-As the final year of the fifth generation, the 2019 Explorer benefitted from years of refinement.
+As the final year of the fifth generation, the 2019 Explorer benefitted from years of improvement.
 With a strong emphasis on tech and safety, features like the Ford Co-Pilot360, an advanced suite of driver-assist technologies, became standard.

 The Neutral Years: 2014, 2015, 2017